(also known as Danima banksiae)

-The fore wings of the adult moths vary in colour from grey to brown, with black markings and white speckles.
-The hind wings are cream and orange.
-The fore wings and thorax are covered with dust-like white speckles.
+The forewings of the adult moths vary in colour from grey to brown, with black markings and white speckles.
+The forewings and thorax are covered with dust-like white speckles.
 The thorax also has a conspicuous pair of white spots.

 The prothorax is white, and the rest of the thorax is black.
 The abdomen is orange with a dark grey anal tuft.
-It has a wingspan of about 6 cms.
+The females have grey hindwings.
+The males have yellow hindwings.
+The moths have a wingspan of about 6 cms.

-The male moth when disturbed adopts a characteristic posture.
+When disturbed: the moth adopts a characteristic posture.
 It lifts the wings, and curves the abdomen underneath the body, displaying rings on the abdomen and red structures near the tail.